Eyouel90/Memory-Game/README.md

 To get started, open `index.html`.
 New window will open.

 There are sixteen cards in your table with eight identical pair.
-Match the pairs by clikcing on the cards.
+Match the pairs by clicking on the cards.
 Invite your friends and compare ratings and time.

 ## Game rules